Here's a hypothetical situation in English:

 Si on gagnait au loto, on achèterait une maison.

--> Here you see that in French, si is followed by a verb in L'Imparfait (gagnait), while the second clause uses Le Conditionnel Présent (achèterait).
+-> Here you see that in French, si is followed by a verb in L'Imparfait (gagnait), while the other clause uses Le Conditionnel Présent (achèterait).

 Hypothetical sentences in French